SharkGR/Pages/_info/foreign_teams.md

 The easiest way to reach us is coming to our TeamSpeak at `hms-community.teamspeak3.com` and say hi, but you can also register at our [forum]({{ site.forum }}) and leave a message there.

+# Timezone

+Our timezone is Europe/Athens GMT +3 hours

 # Server

 So far we've hosted all joint sessions, since our Intel i7-4770 server seems to